For negotiators & skeptics: every number derived, both walk-aways priced ▾

 | Relocation risk, discounted | low | Seattle and Las Vegas became expansion markets in March 2026; the last relocation attempt failed 22–8; Article 7 requires a league-set fee; and the $4.25B purchase price was set by Portland economics. |

 The zone, and the 35-cent dollar.
-Put the two walk-aways together and the zone of agreement runs from roughly $450M (below which Portland should walk) to roughly $850–900M (above which league optics and owner-precedent pressure make fighting cheaper for him than signing) Est. The zone is that wide because of an asymmetry worth understanding precisely: every headline dollar Portland extracts costs the ownership only about 35 cents of real money.
+Put the two walk-aways together and the zone of agreement runs from roughly $450M to roughly $850–900M (above which league optics and owner-precedent pressure make fighting cheaper for him than signing) Est. The zone is that wide because of an asymmetry worth understanding precisely: every headline dollar Portland extracts costs the ownership only about 35 cents of real money.
 Capital costs him 60–75¢ on the dollar after federal tax shields (sports owners amortize acquisitions over 15 years, and current law allows 100% bonus depreciation on qualifying improvements); fee fixes are ~85% paid by ticket buyers, not by him; rent dollars in years 15–20 discount heavily; and a relocation penalty costs an owner who plans to stay exactly nothing.
-The practical consequence: the published $450–600M floor sits at Portland's own indifference point — below the ownership's tolerance.
-Anywhere in the zone, he signs.
-The only question is how much of the zone the public captures — which is why the package below targets the top, not the floor.
+Anywhere in the zone, the modeling says he signs — and the ranges are deliberately wide so that conclusion survives the error bars.
+If the model is wrong anyway, the conditions-precedent structure below means Portland finds out before money moves, not after.
+What the zone leaves open is only how much of it the public captures — which is why the package targets the top, not the floor.

 Step 2 · The package